Snapchat/KeyDB-docs/docs/config-file.md

 #
 # repl-backlog-ttl 3600

-# The replica priority is an integer number published by Redis in the INFO output.
+# The replica priority is an integer number published by KeyDB in the INFO output.
-# It is used by Redis Sentinel in order to select a replica to promote into a
+# It is used by KeyDB Sentinel in order to select a replica to promote into a
 # master if the master is no longer working correctly.
 #
 # A replica with a low priority number is considered better for promotion, so